 Although some people believe that they cannot do anything about a broken toe, this is not always the case.
 In fact, health professionals should evaluate most toe fractures.
 Untreated broken toes can lead to painful problems later.

-Foot fractures are common, so it is a good idea to know the symptoms of a broken toe and when to contact a doctor.
+Foot fractures are common, so it can be helpful to know the symptoms of a broken toe and when to contact a healthcare professional.

-In most cases, a podiatrist, orthopedic surgeon, or family doctor will diagnose a broken toe using a physical exam and an X-ray.
+In most cases, a healthcare professional can diagnose a broken toe using a physical exam and an X-ray.

-A doctor can often see a displaced fracture with a visual exam of the toe, but they may still recommend an X-ray to assess the damage and determine what treatment the individual needs.
+A healthcare professional can often tell a displaced fracture with a visual exam of the toe, but they may still recommend an X-ray to assess the damage and determine what treatment the individual needs.

 By seeing a healthcare professional for a diagnosis and following instructions about caring for the toe, individuals may encourage the healing process.
 Treatments for a broken toe include:

-• Bone setting: For more severe displaced fractures, a doctor may need to put the bones back in their proper place for healing.
+- Bone setting: For more severe displaced fractures, a healthcare professional may need to put the bones back in their proper place for healing.
 They would usually do so with numbing medicine to decrease pain.

-• Antibiotics or a tetanus shot: In some cases, doctors will suggest additional medications in order to prevent infection.
+- Antibiotics or a tetanus shot: In some cases, healthcare professionals will suggest additional medications, such as antibiotics or a tetanus shot, in order to prevent infection.
 This can happen when the skin becomes damaged during the bone break.

 It is important to note that a person should not use ice packs for more than 10 minutes at a time.
 They should never place them directly onto the skin, as this may cause frostbite.